Legal and Compliance

 In support of this policy, the following definitions are included:

-In support of this policy, the following links and/or references to related procedures
+In support of this policy, the following links and/or references to related procedures are included:

 SUNY Procedure Document No. 6610 - Legal Proceeding Preparation (E-Discovery) Procedure